 - Select between read-only or read and write access

-You can create up to 50 granular access tokens on your npm account.
-You can set how long your token is valid for, up to a maximum expiration of 365 days from creation.
+You can create up to 1000 granular access tokens on your npm account.
+You can set how long your token is valid for, at least one day in the future.
 Each token can access up to 50 organizations, and up to either 50 packages, 50 scopes, or a combination of 50 packages and scopes.
 Access tokens are tied to users’ permission; hence it cannot have more permission than the user at any point in time.
 If a user has their access revoked from a package or an org., their granular access token also will have its access revoked from those packages or org.

 When you give a token access to an organization, the token can only be used for managing organization settings and teams or users associated with the organization.
 It does not give the token the right to publish packages managed by the organization.